interledger/interledger.github.io/docs/markdown/connecting-to-testnet.md

 # Connecting to an ILP Testnet

-This tutorial will help you start an ILP node locally on your computer and connect to an ILP testnet node..
+This tutorial will help you start an ILP node locally on your computer and connect to an ILP testnet node.

 This tutorial describes how to: